Winter hiking lets you take in the same breathtaking landscape through a whole new lens.

-Winter hiking is like taking in the same breathtaking landscape through an entirely different lens.
-Hikes that are enjoyed by many in the warmer months are often unrecognizable in the counter season.
-Formerly thundering waterfalls transform to impressive ice pillars, seemingly suspended in time.
-Tree branches once cloaked in green summer leaves or golden fall needles don their winter attire, in the form of hoar frost or light fluffy flakes.
-Even the fresh mountain air itself takes on a different energy, as it glimmers and refracts the sparkle of sunshine streaming down from above.
+Formerly thundering waterfalls transform into impressive ice pillars.
+Tree branches don their winter attire in the form of hoar frost or light fluffy flakes.
+Even the fresh mountain air takes on a different energy, as it glimmers and refracts the sparkle of sunshine.

-With a couple of pieces of extra gear and a sense of adventure, these summer favourites can also be easily enjoyed during the winter months.
-Thinking of heading out on other winter trails not mentioned on this list?
-Be sure to verify that the trail is not in avalanche terrain before heading out and check with Parks Canada for updated trail reports in Banff and Jasper.
+With a couple of pieces of extra gear and a sense of adventure, summer hiking favourites can also be enjoyed during the winter.
+As the snow begins to fly, embrace the season with these easy hikes in Banff and Jasper.

-This popular summer trail along the Bow Valley Parkway is much quieter in the winter months.
-However, it is just as impressive in the chilly season as it transforms into a full-blown world of Narnia.
-Walking along the canyon’s edge and along the suspended catwalk will bring you right into the canyon depths, with frozen water clinging to the walls, colliding into turbulent pools below of dark blue water below.
+This popular summer trail along the Bow Valley Parkway is much quieter in the winter.
+However, it is just as impressive as it transforms into a full-blown winter wonderland.

 Access: Follow the Bow Valley Parkway west from its eastern interchange with the Trans-Canada Highway 17.5 kilometres (11 miles) to Johnston Canyon.

-Tunnel Mountain is a local’s go-to, and is easily accessed right from the Banff townsite.
-This trail is well-maintained all year round and has been recently upgraded with new trailheads and handrails.
-From the top, you can enjoy views of the Bow Valley below from East to West, including Mt.
+Tunnel Mountain is a local go-to and is easily accessed right from the Banff townsite.
+This trail is well-maintained all year and has been recently upgraded with new trailheads and handrails.
+From the top, you can enjoy views of the Bow Valley below from east to west, including Mt.
 Rundle’s jagged face and the Banff townsite.

 Access: The lower trailhead on St. Julien Road, near the Banff Centre.

-While the Hoodoos viewpoint itself doesn’t require much of a journey, it’s also the beginning of a longer trail that dips down and along the Bow River.
-After walking through an expansive meadow, you’ll meander through the forest floor at the base of Tunnel Mountain and back up at Surprise Corner lookout for stunning views of the Fairmont Banff Spring hotel.
+While the Hoodoos Viewpoint itself doesn’t require much of a journey, it’s also the beginning of a longer trail along the Bow River.
+After walking through an expansive meadow, you’ll find yourself at the forested base of Tunnel Mountain.
+From there, you’ll head back up at Surprise Corner lookout for stunning views of the Fairmont Banff Spring hotel.

 Access: Parking lot at the Surprise Corner Viewpoint, at the top end of Buffalo Street.

-After a late-day walk in the fresh mountain air along the Bow River, stop by the buzz-worthy Farm & Fire for Banff's finest takeout.
-The to-go wood-fired menu is delicious anywhere, and pairs so well with Banff trails!
+After a late-day walk in the fresh mountain air along the Bow River, stop by the buzzworthy Farm & Fire for Banff's finest takeout.
+The to-go wood-fired menu is delicious anywhere and pairs perfectly with Banff trails!

 Access: Follow Highway 16 east towards Edmonton.
-Take the Maligne Lake Road across the Athabasca river and make your first right towards Jasper Park Lodge.
-Take the left turn at 1 kilometer towards Lake Annette.
+Take the Maligne Lake Road across the Athabasca River and make your first right towards Jasper Park Lodge.
+Take the left turn at one kilometer towards Lake Annette.

-The Jasper Discovery Trail is aptly named to enjoy the best of the townsite.
-A loop encircling the town of Jasper is broken into three sections — Wapiti Trail, Bighorn Alley, and Red Squirrel Trail.
-By following the marked bear symbol signs, you’ll make your way through natural woodlands and meadows, along the Athabasca River, and across historic points of interest such as Old Fort Point.
+The Jasper Discovery Trail is aptly named, as the scenic stroll explores the best of the townsite.
+The loop encircling the town of Jasper is broken into three sections — Wapiti Trail, Bighorn Alley and Red Squirrel Trail.
+By following the bear symbol signs, you’ll make your way through natural woodlands and meadows, along the Athabasca River and across historic points of interest such as Old Fort Point.

-Access: This trail circles around the town of Jasper can be started anywhere.
-The bear symbol marks Jasper's Discovery Trail.
+Access: This trail circles around the Jasper townsite, and can be started from anywhere.
+Just look for the bear symbol that marks the route.